 From Used Cooking Oil….To Local Process Operations….To Bio-Fuel for Transportation

-and Our Oldest Charity… UPENDO Village in South Africa…That Engages Youth in Middle-School Education.
+6…and Our Oldest Charity… UPENDO Village in South Africa…That Engages and Provides the Youth With Middle-School Education.

 The foremost object of this research article is to narrate the story of Mr. Charles J. Dushek with respect to the legal battle fought by him against the United States Securities and Exchange Commission (SEC) and the Department of Justice (DOJ), wherein, he had been made victim of wrongful prosecution through cherry picking allegations that resulted into unjust indictment charges.

 Unjust Prosecution by SEC and DOJ of Charles J Dushek * Prosecutors Must Investigate 5-10 Years of Custodial Agreement Violations…Misrepresentation of Fiduciary Duties…Custodian Failures of Fiduciary Duties…Fees Billing Fraud by: US Fiduciary Services, GreatBanc Trust Company and SEI Trust Company to Hundreds of Senior-Age Clients

 [By Awais Bajwa, Attorney at Law * Corporate Law * Fiduciary Law * Securities Law * Supreme Court & Federal Government Law * University of London LLM]